 It aids recovery.

 Ogletree notes that LISS is a smart option for the day after a strenuous strength training workout or hard-effort day.
-Because LISS gets your heart pumping blood throughout your active body, your muscles can receive nutrients to heal any micro-damage incurred from your intense workouts and clear out metabolic waste products.
+Because LISS gets your heart pumping blood throughout your active body, your muscles may receive nutrients to heal any micro-damage incurred from your intense workouts and clear out metabolic waste products.
 The result?
 Enhanced recovery and less soreness, so that you’re primed to attack your next hard training session.

 It’s an approachable workout for beginners.

 Even if it’s been so long since you’ve laced up your sneakers that you’ve forgotten where they are, you can safely jump into a LISS workout.
 LISS is perfect for all fitness levels because you’re simply exercising at a low intensity, and that intensity is relative to you.
-It doesn’t matter if someone else can jog 8-minute mile pace for their LISS workouts; if you’re staying in the right intensity zone while walking a 20-minute mile, you’re doing it exactly right.
+It doesn’t matter if someone else can jog an 8-minute mile pace for their LISS workouts; if you’re staying in the right intensity zone while walking a 20-minute mile, you’re doing it exactly right.

 It burns calories.

 Like any exercise, LISS burns calories.
 “LISS cardio may also help you achieve a caloric deficit, which is critical for weight loss or fat loss goals,” says Ogletree.
 But, Ogletree cautions against buying into the common misconception that cardio is the best way to burn calories and lose weight.
 Strength training and HIIT workouts are likely to torch just as many—if not more—calories during and after the workout.

 It can get you outside.

 Many cardio activities that are great for LISS workouts can be enjoyed outdoors.
 Whether you're hiking, walking, running, biking, rollerblading, cross country skiing, kayaking, or snowshoeing, getting fresh air while you exercise can improve your mood.
-While any exercise can have a mood-boosting effect, research has found that exercising outdoors improves self-esteem and mood and lowers stress more than exercising inside.
+While any exercise can have a mood-boosting effect, research has found that exercising outdoors may boost mood more than exercising inside.
 It also can be more engaging and enjoyable.

 It’s a good option if you’re tired.